Sab79/Events-Management/pages/messages/messages/allergies_1.md

 - conform to the requirements in the [National Record Locator (NRL)](https://nrl-data-format-draft.netlify.app/) specification
 - be a [pointer](https://nrl-data-format-draft.netlify.app/pointer_data_model_overview.html) of the `information type` ["Allergies and adverse reactions"](https://nrl-data-format-draft.netlify.app/supported_pointer_types.html)
-- point to allergies and intolerances information and support at least the [CareConnect Allergy Intolerance FHIR STU3](https://nrl-data-format-draft.netlify.app/retrieval_careconnect_allergies_fhir_stu3.html) retrieval format and interaction
+- point to allergies and adverse reactions information and support at least the [CareConnect Allergy Intolerance FHIR STU3](https://nrl-data-format-draft.netlify.app/retrieval_careconnect_allergies_fhir_stu3.html) retrieval format and interaction
 - be successfully created on the NRL, using the [create interaction](https://nrl-data-format-draft.netlify.app/api_interaction_create.html) before publishing this event message